chanzuckerberg/go-misc/README.md

 ### aws
 An AWS client that aims to standardize the way we mock and write aws tests

+If you recently changed laptops and struggled with new go dependencies, use [this page to help](https://stackoverflow.com/questions/42614380/go-install-not-working-with-zsh).
+Full link: https://stackoverflow.com/questions/42614380/go-install-not-working-with-zsh

 ### config
 A utility for loading configuration from environment variables and files.
 See the [config](config/README.md) package for more information.